AsafShai/AsafShai/README.md

 Over my 3+ years of experience, I’ve worked on microservices and web scraping pipelines to full-stack web apps.

 I'm always up for learning something new - especially when it means building smarter and more scalable software.
-Currently in my final year pursuing a BSc in Computer Science.
+Finished my BSc in Computer Science.

 ---